ruslanmv/How-to-Deploy-a-Simple-React-Web-App-on-OpenShift/README.md

 ![](assets/2025-05-10-19-29-02.png)
 ### Alternative via Web Console: Using a BuildConfig (from Dockerfile in Git)

-If your code (including the `Dockerfile`) is in a Git repository and you want OpenShift to build the image for you (as hinted by the `image_c14305.png` screenshot showing "Create BuildConfig"):
+If your code (including the `Dockerfile`) is in a Git repository and you want OpenShift to build  "Create BuildConfig":

 1. Click **`+Add`**.
 2. Choose **`From Git`**.
 3. Enter your Git Repository URL.
 4. OpenShift usually detects the Dockerfile.
 If not, you might need to specify the "Dockerfile" strategy under advanced options.
 5. Configure the application name, resource name, and ensure "Create a route" is selected.
 6. OpenShift will create a `BuildConfig`, an `ImageStream`, build the image, and then deploy it.
-You can find the "Create BuildConfig" form (similar to your provided screenshot `image_c14305.png`) if you navigate through "Builds" -\> "BuildConfigs" -\> "Create BuildConfig" or if this option appears in the `+Add` flow for more advanced Git import scenarios.
+You can find the "Create BuildConfig" form  if you navigate through "Builds" -\> "BuildConfigs" -\> "Create BuildConfig" or if this option appears in the `+Add` flow for more advanced Git import scenarios.
-      * **Screenshot Context (`image_c14305.png`):** The fields visible in your screenshot ("Name", "Source type", "Images - Build from", "Push to") are part of the `BuildConfig` creation.
+      * **Screenshot Context :** The fields visible in your screenshot ("Name", "Source type", "Images - Build from", "Push to") are part of the `BuildConfig` creation.
 If you select "Git Repository" as `Source type`, you provide the Git URL.
 "Push to" would typically be an "Image Stream Tag" within OpenShift.